Saprinus splendens

 Saprinus splendens is a species of clown beetles belonging to the family Histeridae.

 Description

 This beetle can reach a length of about 3.7–7 mm.
 Females are longer than males.
 They are very variable in size, punctation and color.
 Body is oval, weakly convex and shiny.
 Pronotum is yellowish-green, while elytra may be shiny dark blue or bottle green or reddish.
-Elytra show three-four external dorsal striae and a punctation quite variable in density, area and size.
+Elytra show three to four external dorsal striae and a punctation quite variable in density, area and size.

 Distribution

 This species is widely distributed.
 It is present from the Republic of South Africa through tropical Africa, Arabia, Kashmir, Afghanistan, Pakistan, most of the Oriental Region and Japan.
 It has been introduced in Australia from South Africa.
 It is present in the Northern Territory, Queensland, South and Western Australia.